 Recommended if you suffer from hot flashes and night sweats.

-Salvia Officinalis found to reduce the frequency and intensity of Hot Flashes and Night Sweat.
-2
+Salvia officinalis found to reduce the frequency and intensity of hot flashes and night sweat.
+3

 Hot flashes and night sweats occur before and during menopause because of changing hormone levels, including estrogen and progesterone, affecting the body’s temperature control.

-Sage actually helps to get it back into balance and it works really quickly.
+Sage helps to get it back into balance, and it works quickly.

 Latin name: Actaea racemosa, formerly Cimicifuga racemosa

-Black cohosh is used to alleviate hot flashes and other symptoms of hormone withdrawal.
+Black cohosh can help to reduce hot flashes and other symptoms of hormonal imbalance.